javadnematollahi/python-assignment/59_Audio_classification/Singers/readme.md

 ## Description

 To work with voice, we need a preprocess step to convert the voices to our custom format.

-What I did in preprocess step is:
+In this project model was trained on 5 singer voices include: ['chavoshi', 'ebi', 'rezasadeghi', 'shadmehr', 'yegane'] What I did in preprocess step is:

 0. separate voice of each singer from music